 Key learnings from a woodworking whiz

-- Don't assume you're starting from scratch – in business, seemingly unrelated skills can be applied in unexpected ways
+Don't assume you're starting from scratch — in business unrelated skills can be applied in unexpected ways

 There’s no arguing that buildings rely on the strength of their foundations.
 Fittingly, the same applies to Multi Dwell Developments, Jason Samargis’s construction business.

 In Jason’s case, concrete slabs are swapped for the rock-solid support of his clients.

 “It's so important to have a great connection,” he says.
 “You don't want to just go out and build anything.
 You want to exceed expectations.